Digests & notifications

 From Settings → Digests:

 - Time of day.
 Pick a delivery time in your local timezone; we store the timezone you select so DST shifts don't move your delivery slot unexpectedly.
+(The timezone also defines when a "day" starts for the send-days setting.)

 - Threshold.
 The minimum risk score that earns a place in the email.
 Default is 70 (High band).